Guzzini Style Globe Table Lamp

 Manufacturer: Massive, Mortsel, Kontich and Wommelgem, Belgium.

-Other versions: This Guzzini style globe table lamp exists also in white.
-It is often sold as a lamp made by Harvey Guzzini, but it is not, of course.
+Other versions: This Guzzini style globe table lamp exists also in white and was made with a different base, as you can see below.
+These globe lamps are often sold as lamps made by Harvey Guzzini, but they are not, of course.

 Label on the lamp socket: Mass.
 Max.
 60W.
 (Massimo Maximum 60 Watt).
 Massimo is the Italian word for maximum.
 Max. is used for every other language in Europe were Massive sold lights at that time.
 At Massive they were economical with labels.
 They started using labels when the government had compelled them to do so.
 The first labels that became mandatory in Europe (EEC) were stickers that stated the maximum power of the light bulbs to be used.
 Later on Massive used the same round labels with the same font that says: Mass.
 Max.
 60W., Made In Belgium and also a label exists with Massive Mass.
 Max.
 60W.
 As you can see below.